 $ nano public-policy.json

-Copy and paste the below content into the file.
+Copy the content below and paste it into the json

 {